mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 that must be activated by a sentry or other individual who has spotted an intruder.
-A manual alarm might be anything from a concealed button beneath a cashier’s desk to a slap–bar on every wall to a big red button in the security control centre.
+A manual alarm might be anything from a concealed button beneath a cashier’s desk to a slap–bar on every wall to a big red button in the security control center.

 Manual alarms can be defeated easily by not giving the security staff reason or opportunity to hit the button.